austinngan/SoftDev/06_py-csv/README.md

 #### Headers

-For headers, you can use up to 6 hash (#) sign.
+For headers, you can use up to 6 hash (#) signs.
 The sizes of your header decreases with the amount of hash symbols you put.
 ```
 # This is a large header
 ## This is smaller than large